 Ipsen continues to develop innovative medicines in rare diseases to address conditions with high unmet needs, with specific investment in pituitary pathologies and growth disorders.

 Acromegaly is a rare condition caused by excess production of growth hormone by the pituitary gland, resulting in body tissues and bones growing more quicklyi.
 About 2-4 people in a million develop acromegaly each year in the UK.
-The condition can cause a wide range of symptoms which usually progress slowly over time, including thickened vocal cords, facial changes (e.g. thickened lips and nose) and enlarged tongueii.
+The condition can cause a wide range of symptoms, however acromegaly literally means ‘enlarged extremities’ with large hands and feet a typical feature, however there are many other symptoms which usually progress slowly over time, including thickened vocal cords, facial changes (e.g. thickened lips and nose) and enlarged tongueii.

 Precocious puberty refers to the onset of puberty at an abnormally early age; before age 8 in girls, and 9 in boys.
-It is 5-10 times more common in girls than boys.
+It is not always clear what causes early puberty, however it can be a familial tendency.

 Growth hormone and IGF-1 deficiency

 Growth hormone is produced by the pituitary gland and signals the liver to develop insulin-like growth factor (IGF-1).
-In children affected by growth hormone (or IGF-1) deficiency, growth slows down or stops from the age of 2 or 3 years.
-The condition is diagnosed via blood tests and close monitoring of height, comparing a child’s growth with average rates for children of the same age and gender.
-Growth hormone/IGF-1 deficiency is treated by replacing the mission hormone with a synthetic version i.
+In children affected by growth hormone (or IGF-1) deficiency, growth slows down or stops from the age of 2 or 3 years onwards.
+The condition is diagnosed via blood tests and measuring specific hormone levels in the blood, in addition to the close monitoring of height to compare a child’s growth with average rates for children of the same age and gender.
+Growth hormone/IGF-1 deficiency is treated by replacing the missing hormone with a synthetic version i.

 Turner’s Syndrome is a female only genetic disorder which causes girls to have only one normal X sex chromosome, rather than two.
 This variation happens randomly when a baby is conceived.i

-Girls affected by Turner’s Syndrome are typically shorter than average and have underdeveloped ovaries, which can cause fertility issues.
-Other symptoms associated with Turner’s Syndrome can affect the face (e.g. drooping eyelids and crowding of the teeth), the skin (e.g. occurrence of moles and presence of obvious blood vessels) as well as bones (e.g. short fingers and nail changes).i,ii
+1 in every 2,000 baby girls are affected by Turner’s Syndrome and are typically shorter than average with underdeveloped ovaries, resulting in a lack of monthly periods and infertility.
+Other symptoms associated with Turner’s Syndrome include facial feature changes (e.g. drooping eyelids and crowding of the teeth), skin features (e.g. occurrence of moles and presence of obvious blood vessels) as well as bone features (e.g. short fingers and nail changes).i,ii

 Other therapeutic areas